-Tapas isn’t a stereotype in Seville, it’s a way of life, one of the best things to do in Seville.
-I lived in Seville for several years so let me share the best tapas in Seville with you right here on this travel and food blog.
+Tapas isn’t a stereotype in Seville, it’s a way of life.
+Let me share the best tapas bars in Seville with you right now.

 Don’t forget to check out this delicious and helpful southern Spain itinerary through Andalucia and get your free Seville checklist here.

-When it comes to finding the best tapas in Seville, it’s almost a local pastime.
+When it comes to finding the best tapa bars in Seville, it’s almost a local pastime.

 People eat out a lot, here, and tapas is definitely not for tourists.
 You’d be hard pressed to stumble for more than about 100 metres without finding a place that serves up a plate of sliced jamon washed down with cerveza.
 While fine dining options definitely do exist, the more common way to eat is to share a few dishes of tapas with friends, often while standing at the bar.